demidko/durov/README.md

 # Durov

 Telegram cloud client.
-To get started, you need the channel (name or id) where your bot has all administrator rights. **Do not change channel description!** The bot stores the identifier of the keystore in the channel description.
+You need a channel (name or ID) in which your bot has full administrator rights. **Do not change the channel description!** The bot stores the keystore identifier in the channel description.

 ## Download